EVPN Inter-Domain Option-B Solution

 Abstract

-attached to different IGP domains or Autonomous Systems (AS), and
+connected to different IGP domains or Autonomous Systems (AS) and

-they need to communicate.
-The Inter-Domain Option-B connectivity
+need to communicate.
+The Inter-Domain Option-B connectivity model is

-model is one of the most popular solutions for such EVPN
+one of the most popular solutions for this type of EVPN connectivity.

-new procedures but analyses the EVPN procedures in an Inter-Domain
+examines the behavior of EVPN procedures in an Inter-Domain Option-B

 Status of This Memo